Magical place!

 Roc de Cambes 1998 89p

 Tasted in November 2013.
 Mineral, sappy, well-defined, delicate balance, and soft fruity finish.
-On the verge of being fully matured.
+On the verge of being fully mature.

 Roc de Cambes 1995 90p

 Tasted twice - last time in April 2007.
 Consistent notes.
-Still young - opened first after 10 minutes in the glass.
 Aromatic berry fruit is well-structured, with plenty of fine ingredients to build on.
 Long and powerful aftertaste.

 Roc de Cambes 1991 87p

 Tasted in September 2013.
 From the year of "gelée noir" (black frost).
-This wine was still going well on its "legs", well-preserved but slightly jammy, nicely balanced, and charming.
+This wine was still going well on its "legs"; it was well-preserved but slightly jammy, nicely balanced, and charming.

 Roc de Cambes 1990 92p

-Tasted twice - last time in April 2007.
+I tasted it twice, last in April 2007.
 Consistent notes.
-It was the third vintage from this property under Francois Mitjavile's reign and a beautiful one.
-It is an incredibly delightful, aromatic, perfectly balanced wine with truffles and cherry compote.
-Utterly seductive and tasty.
+This was the third vintage from this property under Francois Mitjavile's reign.
+It was a beautiful, delightful, aromatic, and perfectly balanced wine with truffles and cherry compote.
+It was utterly seductive and tasty.
 Fabulous stuff!